A Canadian Space Telescope

 CASTOR in the International Landscape

-During the next decade, sensitive new telescopes on the ground and in space will monitor the sky at optical and infrared wavelengths.
+Later in this decade, a suite of powerful new telescopes on the ground and in space will begin to monitor the sky at optical and infrared wavelengths.

-On the ground, the US Large Synoptic Survey Telescope (LSST), a partnership between NSF and the DoE, will repeatedly survey the southern skies at optical wavelengths.
-In space, ESA's Euclid mission and NASA's WFIRST mission will image the sky at red-optical and infrared wavelengths.
+On the ground, the USA's Rubin Observatory (formerly LSST), a partnership between NSF and the DoE, will repeatedly survey the southern skies at optical wavelengths.
+In space, ESA's Euclid mission and NASA's Roman Space Telescope (formerly WFIRST) mission will image the sky at red-optical and infrared wavelengths.
 These facilities have been designed to address some of the key outstanding questions in astronomy, including the nature of Dark Energy — a mysterious component of the universe that leads to an acceleration in the rate of cosmic expansion.
 But the legacy value of these telescopes is so immense that no field in astronomy will remain untouched.

 A critical, but missing, capability among these next generation telescopes is high-resolution imaging at short wavelengths: i.e., in the UV and blue-optical regions.
-At present, the legendary Hubble Space Telescope (HST) offers such a capability, but only over very small fields.
-And, HST, which was launched in 1990, relies on a number of critical systems (such as batteries and gyroscopes) that have limited lifetimes.
-Astronomers worldwide have come to rely on Hubble but, by the middle of the next decade when the next generation of ground- and space-based telescopes are in routine operation, high-resolution imaging at UV/blue-optical wavelengths will be a missing capability among the international portfolio of astronomical facilities.
-CASTOR mission would fill that void.
+At present, the legendary Hubble Space Telescope (HST) offers such a capability, but only over a tiny field.
+And, HST, which was launched in 1990, relies on a number of critical systems, such as batteries and gyroscopes, that have limited lifetimes.
+Astronomers worldwide have come to rely on Hubble but, by the time the next generation of ground- and space-based telescopes are in routine operation, high-resolution imaging at UV/blue-optical wavelengths will likely be a missing capability among the international portfolio of astronomical facilities.
+With a mapping speed a hundred times greater than Hubble, CASTOR would fill that void.

 A New Canadian Icon in Space